 Best Israel Tours with Jerusalem Included

 Looking to visit Jerusalem as part of a small group?
-For many, independent travel to Israel can be daunting, so I recommend the G Adventures Israel tour which covers the highlights of the country in an 8-day trip that starts in Tel Aviv and ends in Jerusalem.
-That means being in the traveller hubs of the big cities on either side of your visit while enjoying everything in between including Haifa, Nazareth and the Sea of Galilee in the in the north as well as Masada, the Dead Sea and Bethlehem, with like-minded travellers.
+For many, independent travel to Israel can be daunting, so I recommend an Israel tour which covers the country’s highlights in an 8-day trip that starts in Tel Aviv and ends in Jerusalem.
+That means being in the traveller hubs of the big cities on either side of your visit while enjoying everything in between, including Haifa, Nazareth and the Sea of Galilee in the north and Masada, the Dead Sea and Bethlehem, with like-minded travellers.

 Where to Stay in Jerusalem